Food loss and waste: Grains

+Fishing

+In 2011, FAO estimated that up to 35 percent of global fisheries and aquaculture production is either lost or wasted every year.

 Extent

 Global extent

 Efforts are underway by the Food and Agriculture Organization (FAO) and the United Nations Environment Programme (UNEP) to measure progress towards SDG Target 12.3 through two separate indices: the Food Loss Index (FLI) and the Food Waste Index (FWI).

 According to FAO's The State of Food and Agriculture 2019, globally, in 2016, around 14 percent of the world's food is lost from production before reaching the retail level.
 Generally, levels of loss are higher for fruits and vegetables than for cereals and pulses.
 However, even for the latter, significant levels are found in sub-Saharan Africa and Eastern and South-Eastern Asia, while they are limited in Central and Southern Asia.

 Estimates from UN Environment's Food Waste Index suggest that about 931 million tonnes of food, or 17 percent of total food available to consumers in 2019, went into the waste bins of households, retailers, restaurants and other food services.

 According to a report from Feedback EU, the EU wastes 153 million tonnes of food each year, around double previous estimates.